 UK league tables

-• Ranked 5th for Archaeology in The Guardian University Guide 2018
+Ranked 5th for Archaeology in the Complete University Guide (2020)

 Why this subject?